trevdso/trevdso.github.io/README.md

 ### `npm predeploy`

-Builds the project for it to be deployes.
+Builds the project for it to be deployed.

 ### `npm deploy`